jeff-adkisson/swe-3313-spring-2025/project/details-requirements.md

 #### Component Percentages

 1. Introduction to Requirements and links to requirements and diagrams and presentation - 5%
-3. Requirements organized into versions (there is more than one!), milestones, epics and stories - 50%
+3. Requirements organized into versions (there is more than one!), epics and stories - 50%
 4. One use case diagram - 12.5%
 5. One decision table - 12.5%
 6. 3-5 minute video presentation describing your plan, technology selection and team assignments (Github) - 20%